makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 We’re going to build an application that allows users to ask this:

-> Alexa, ask Movie Facts about Titanic.
+> Alexa, ask Movie Facts about Titanic

-Alexa should respond with some facts about the film ‘Titanic’.
+Alexa should respond with some facts about the movie ‘Titanic’.
 Then, our users should be able to ask context-based questions, such as:

-> Alexa, ask Movie Facts who directed that.
+> Alexa, ask Movie Facts who directed that

-> Alexa, ask Movie Facts who starred in that.
+> Alexa, ask Movie Facts who starred in that

 Alexa should respond with the director of ‘Titanic’, and a cast list.